-We unfortunately do not have a certified arborist on staff, so we are unable to advise on tree removal due to liability.
-However, we do have a useful publication that can help you troubleshoot your trees.
+We do not have a certified arborist on staff, so we are unable to advise on hazard tree issues and tree removal due to liability.
+However, we do have a useful publication (Is My Tree Dying?) that can help you troubleshoot your trees issues.
 You may also visit the Georgia Arborist Association to find information about how to find tree care near you.
 If you need help selecting proper varieties for your yard, feel free to give us a call!

 “Is my soil safe to build a house on and install a septic tank?”

 Unfortunately, our soil tests do no help answer this question.
-However, there are a lot of certified soil classifiers who can perform structural assessments and percolation tests.
-Check out the list here.
+However, there are certified soil classifiers who can perform structural assessments and percolation tests.
+Check out this list of certified soil classifiers.

 “I just bought an acre/five acres/twenty acres and want to start a farm.
 What do I do now?”